Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 Nigeria had 400% growth on Stripe Atlas in 2025.
 The Naira collapsed to 1,420/USD.
 A US LLC is how Nigerian tech founders access global payment rails.

-A US LLC costs $500–1,500/yr in maintenance alone.
-When it creates real value vs unnecessary complexity — and the alternatives most founders overlook.
+A US LLC costs $500-1,500/yr to maintain.
+When it creates real value vs unnecessary complexity โ and the alternatives most founders overlook.

 Summarize with AI